 Transparency is critical to setting clear expectations frequently and early in the negotiation discussions, and you’ll want to set these parameters as soon as possible to save both parties time and frustration.

-It’s important to be transparent things like:
+It’s important to be transparent with things like:

 - Background checks